ibm-cloud-docs/key-protect/provision.md

 3. Search for "Key Protect" in the ***Search the catalog...*** field and click `Key Protect`.

-4. Select a  service plan, and click **Create** to provision an instance of {{site.data.keyword.keymanagementserviceshort}} in the account, region, and resource group where you are logged in.
+4. Select a Standard or Dedicated  plan, and click **Create** to provision an instance of {{site.data.keyword.keymanagementserviceshort}} in the account, region, and resource group where you are logged in.
 For more information about pricing, check out [Pricing for {{site.data.keyword.keymanagementserviceshort}} on {{site.data.keyword.cloud_notm}}](/docs/key-protect?topic=key-protect-pricing-plan).

 ## Provisioning {{site.data.keyword.keymanagementserviceshort}} from the {{site.data.keyword.cloud_notm}} CLI
 {: #provision-cli}